JoelOscarsson/JoelOscarsson/README.md

 ### Hello there 👋

-* Dedicated team player currently pursuing AI and Machine learning studies at IT Högskolan in Gothenburg, Sweden.
+* Currently pursuing AI and Machine learning studies at IT Högskolan in Gothenburg, Sweden.

 * Likes mathematics, programming and statistics and enjoy board games and fitness during leisure time.